Buchaechum: China

+Japan

 In Japan, many Korean cultural events took place to show their respect and allow Korean arts to stand out to others.
 In Japan, special events such as fairs or Korean festivals were created to help express diversity not only within the Asian community, but specifically the Korean culture.
 Buchaechums were one of many Korean events which took place in public areas, such as parks, schools, or community recreation centers.
 Participants in the Korean fan dance, which included mainly girls, hold bright colored fans as they dance to drums being played in the background.
 Japanese schools helped create these events to show more appreciation of traditional Korean arts.
 While the country of Japan housed many Korean students, schools in Japan acknowledged the lack of funding in the Korean community education system.
 Japanese schools also did this to show how Japanese educators who may not respect or acknowledge Korean culture appreciate Korean dance more, especially when a lot of their students participate in the Buchaechum, (Lim, 2015).
 The performance of the Buchaechum of Koreans living in Japan helps Korean students’ parents also realize the importance of their own culture.
 Korean adults who have lived in Japan with children may lose touch of their Korean culture, as they adapted to Japanese culture and customs.